cemkurulay/YTE-Event-Management-System/README.md

 # YTE-Event-Management-System
-Summer internship project for learning Java Spring, React and PostgreSQL.
-Phase 1/5.
+This is a summer internship project that I designed and developed from scratch.
+Used Java Spring, React, Hibernate, PostgreSQL, Postman, and IntelliJ while developing.

+The system validates input, authenticates users and provides authorization service by utilizing roles for every user.

 Possible solutions if the application does not work properly: